-Dehydrators remove During the process, methane vapors and emit volatile organic compounds and hazardous air pollutants.
+Dehydrators remove water from gas.
+During the process, they can vent methane vapors and emit volatile organic compounds and hazardous air pollutants.

 Zero emission dehydrators use flash tanks to capture and reuse non-condensible vapors, preventing their release to the atmosphere.